 Manual augers are especially useful in clearing simple drain or toilet clogs, dislodging debris, and passing through the sewer system.
 In most clogged drains, the manual plumbing snake is sufficient to clear minor blockages relatively close to the drain opening.

-Motorized Drain Snake:
+Motorized Drain Snakes

 When a blockage is discovered to be further down the drain line than the manual snake allows (10 feet) or is too solid to budge without assistance, a motorized drain snake is brought onto the job site.
-Powered snakes can reach as far as 150 feet down a drain or sewer line, combined with an electric motor’s added torque and continuous rotation.
+Powered snakes can reach 150 feet down a drain or sewer line, combined with an electric motor’s added torque and continuous rotation.

-High-Definition Drain and Sewer Line Cameras:
+High-Definition Drain and Sewer Line Cameras

-Getting a look at the interior of a pipe structure and seeing what is causing your drain blockage is a game-changer.
+Looking at the interior of a pipe structure and seeing what is causing your drain blockage is a game-changer.
 Knowing exactly where a clog is and what it is made up of before treating it, your plumber can determine the best tools and most straightforward approach for the job.

 Powerful water streams from a hydro-jetting machine can reach as high as 35,000 pounds per square inch (PSI) and have more than enough power to eliminate any trace of residue from your pipe walls, leaving them in a “like-new” condition.